Do Jong-hwan: Life

-Do Jong Hwan was born in Cheongju, Chungcheongbuk-do, Korea.
+Do Jong-hwan was born in Cheongju, South Korea.
 He received his undergraduate and graduate education at Chungbuk National University, graduating in 1982 with a Master's in Korean Language and Literature.
 He became a school teacher and was a part-time poet until his wife died just two years after their marriage.
 This trauma resulted in his writing You, my hollyhock, a collection of love poems which brought him critical acclaim.
 After his wife's death, Do endeavored to embrace his life more fully.
-With the goal of improving educational standards, he served as the regional director for his teacher's union, and was also active as a regional leader for an organization promoting democracy.
+With the goal of improving educational standards, he served as the regional director for his teachers' union, and was also active as a regional leader for an organization promoting democracy.
 Though he lost his job as a teacher and was even jailed for his activities, he continued to fight for justice and better future for the Korean people.

 In the 2012 election he ran at large for the National Assembly under the Democratic Union Party proportional representation and was elected.
 Among other things he served on the Culture, Sports, Tourism and Broadcasting Communications Committee, and the History Textbook Committee.
-In 2016 he was re-elected as the member from the reconstituted Heungdeok-gu.
+In 2016 he was re-elected as the member from the reconstituted Heungdeok District.

 In 2017, he was appointed as the Minister of Culture, Sports and Tourism.
 In 2020 he was elected as the chair of National Assembly's Culture, Sports and Tourism Committee responsible for scrutinising Ministry of Culture, Sports and Tourism Cultural Heritage Administration and related agencies.

 Following the Democratic Party's huge suffer in the 2021 by-elections, the party leadership was immediately collapsed.
 He then became the party's acting president.

 Work

 His first poem was published in 1982.
 But it was in 1986 with You, my hollyhock, written in part as a tribute to his deceased wife who reminded him of hollyhocks, where the poet's grief at the sudden loss of his love and the intense longing for the happiness he shared with his wife, made him famous.
-When he turns away “leaving a song by her grave," she follows him home “in the weeping of nameless insects;” when he heads home, "leaving a tear drop upon her grave,” she becomes "the rain that soaks through the core of [his] body."
+When he turns away "leaving a song by her grave," she follows him home "in the weeping of nameless insects;" when he heads home, "leaving a tear drop upon her grave," she becomes "the rain that soaks through the core of [his] body."
 In order to overcome his anguish and despair, the poet embraces the world with a new perspective.
 Through his suffering, the poet has realized that life must go on even if it is more painful than death.

 Since that time Do has also written about the issue of the division of Korea, depicting the difficulties of a single people living in a divided country.
 In his work Do suggests new possibilities for uniting the two Koreas.
 He has received a number of Korean literary prizes, including the Baekseok Literary Award in 2011 for From three to five and the Korean Literary Award for Literature in 2012 for Leaning on a tree.